 It truly is amazing to think about how long these large rocks have been around.

 A family friend suggested for us to eat here at Chez Hans.
 We mentioned it to our AirBnB host who knew the chef and she mentioned there was a lunch place right next door that we opted to go to instead.
-We did a three-course menu that was epic.
+Cafe Hans is run by the same people and was open during lunch.
+We did a three-course menu that was epic (They took cash only so be prepared!).
 And the tea.
 The tea everywhere was perfect.
 It’s the thing I’ve missed the most since being at home.